China warns US tariff war huge risk to world economy

 Asked if he would drop tariffs to get China to the negotiating table, he said: "Why would I do that?"

-Beijing has repeatedly pledged to fight a trade war "to the end" if needed, with a video posted by its foreign ministry on social media last week vowing it would "never kneel down".
+Beijing has repeatedly pledged to fight a trade war "to the end" if needed.
+A video posted by its foreign ministry on social media last week vowed it would "never kneel down".

-"If it's the fight, we will fight to the end; if it's talk, the door is wide open.
-The tariff war and trade war were unilaterally initiated by the US side," the commerce ministry said on Friday.

 Both economies have been hit as the tariffs shook markets and roiled supply chains.